wczubal1/lambda_inference_api_workshop/README.md

 # This is repository for Witold Czubala for Agent X competition

 #This was run on Lambda inference using API.
-If you plan to run it on Lambda you just need your API keys otherwise you need to reconfigure connection is working with different provider
+If you plan to run it on Lambda you just need your API keys otherwise you need to reconfigure connection to work with different provider

 ## Prerequisites